Set the Targeted JSON Pointer

 Parameter.2

-This parameter is useful if you want to perform different processes for each unique ID.
+This is a useful parameter when you want to perform different processing for each search unique ID.

 1